asharahmed/d-day/readme.md

 Thanks to the efforts of the Allies, the D-Day landings were a success.
 The Allies were able to secure a foothold on the beaches and begin the liberation of France, which would eventually lead to the end of World War II and an Allied victory.

+To learn more about the D-Day landings, view more information on the United States National Park Service website: https://www.nps.gov/subjects/d-day/operation-overlord.htm

 # Usage

 To use the program, simply run the following command: